k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: zoo monsters spawning in hallways
 - Fix: infinite loop when praying in handsless wildform
 - Changes to Druids wildshape use timer
+- Fix: Druids not starting with second armor piece